Cell Culture Module - Immune Response of Human Monocytes in Microgravity (CCM-Immune Response) - 11.22.16

 The CCM investigation is self contained and requires crew interaction for activation, daily status checks and re-entry.
 Rails will contain cell lines treated with different wound repair factors.
 Following return to Earth, the rails will be returned to the investigator for in-depth analysis.

 Preliminary results from CCM-Immune Response show that the cells were successfully cultured and returned to Earth.
 Monocytes without chitosan did not survive the bacterial infection, whereas, the monocytes with chitosan were protected and survived.
 Preliminary analysis shows the potential for a new pharmaceutical to fight large scale bacterial infections.
-(Evans et al. 2009)
+(Evans et al. 2009)^ back to top

 Ground Based Results Publications